ubeysaab/FrontEndVanilla/README.md

-margin doesn't do any thing when display is inline
+margin doesn't do any thing[just top and bottom ] when display is inline
 ---
 ## POSITION PROPERTY :::::